JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/AllGlobal/Includes/Templates/SubTemplates/Phases/PhasesAllBackUp.md

 ﻿

-# ﻿JSopX™ Open Project EXperiences : Project Development Phases (Draft)
+# ﻿JSopX™ Open Project EXperiences : Project Development Phases

 From the ﻿jSilvestri.com BETA v 2024 JSopX Open Project EXperiences Collection of Projects

 > [!CAUTION]
 > **This is a Static DRAFT:**
 >
 > The content before you is a draft version of the document.
 It **should not** be considered **accurate**.
 In fact, drafts will often times be for different reasons, such as testing styles, content, etc. The content itself may have only been used as a placeholder, making sections, or even the entire document contain information not relative to this project.

 ## Overview

-﻿

 I will be following a basic set of phases as I develop all JSopX Projects, so we can ensure unique documentation to each project for each phase that outlines at least a basic outline.
 Conversely, you do not need to use Phases in your approach to development and if you do, I am sure they are different.
 This is totally fine.
 In the case of Phases, think more about the importance of each phase, and less about a step-by-step phase lifecycle you need to follow in order.

 > [!CAUTION]
 > **Phase 1:**